duttm/PACE2/README.md

 * `lipid_example` : Tracking lipid vesicle closure.
 MD with GROMACS, analysis with k-means.
 * `peptide_example` : Classifying aggregates.
 MD with GROMACS, analysis with CNN image classifier.

-Note: See README files in the main directory of each example for more details.
+Note: See README files in the main directory of each example for details including additional environment setup and software requirements.

 ## Issues and Support